Adolescents and Adult Psychotherapist

 You close up emotionally, scared that the other person will abandon you.

-You turn your relationships into emotional battlefields or use conflict as a way to get close to those around you which eventually pushes them away.
+Moreover, you turn your relationships into emotional battlefields or use conflict as a way to get close to those around you which eventually pushes them away.

 You are alienated and disconnected from those closest to you.